michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 Set up custom domain, when you get the new DNS configuration login to your domain registrar and setup the new DNS configuration, and then wait for some time for the website to show up at the new address.
 It took around 2 hours in my case, and the site is now operational!

 🎉

+## Troubleshooting SSL Certificate

+It turns out that while the site was live, something didn't work with the automatic SSL encryption.
+I went to domain settings in Netlify, clicked on "renew certificate" and less than a minute later it was working properly.

 ## Optimising Obsidian <> Github Flow